a3xa/avenidaazul/Readme-Planned-TO-DO.md

 * #510 Orderby GeoCoords
 * #520 N-dim Categories metasystem
 * #530 Microregions
+* #540 New A3xa Language-System for Gng and Nti
 ______________________________________________
 * #600 10x enterprises in the database